mnhmilu/pocAngularServerless/README.md

 # pocAngularServerless
-Angular SPA project for server less architecture
+Angular SPA project for server less architecture which will be used with AWS services

+##Technology stack
+1) Angular
+2) AWS Cognito
+3) AWS API Gateway
+4) AWS Lambd Function
+5) AWS DynamoDB

 ###Step 1
 Prepare a barebone SPA with Angular with these following features: